• A

 Topics

-(1) English in Hong Kong – linguistic history and realities
+Module I: English in Hong Kong – linguistic history and realities

-This module covers topics such as the current status/stage of development of English in Hong Kong with reference to various models that evaluate world Englishes (the Kachruvian Three Concentric Circles Model, Schneider’s Dynamic Model, etc.), English as a phenomenon or even a foundation that make up several sectors/aspects of our lives in Hong Kong (law, government, education, business, media, literature, etc.), and the interactions between English and other languages in Hong Kong (and how to best capture these interactions - bilingualism/multilingualism, code-mixing, or translanguaging/translingualism/polylanguaging in Hong Kong?).
+This module covers topics such as the current status/stage of development of English in Hong Kong with reference to various models that evaluate world Englishes (the Kachruvian Three Concentric Circles Model, Schneider’s Dynamic Model, etc.), English as a phenomenon or even a foundation that makes up several sectors/aspects of our lives in Hong Kong (law, government, education, business, media, literature, etc.), and the interactions between English and other languages in Hong Kong (and how to best capture these interactions – bilingualism/multilingualism, code-mixing, or translanguaging/translingualism/polylanguaging in Hong Kong?).

-(2) Hong Kong English (HKE) as a variety?
+Module II: Hong Kong English (HKE) as a variety?

 This module goes into the debates over whether HKE qualifies as a variety in its own right, rather than an auxiliary language, an (error-ridden) interlanguage or a second language variety, along with the delineations between HKE and other labels like Chinese Pidgin English, Chinglish and Kongish.
 On top of these debates, the module also touches on the complexities and controversies that come with establishing HKE as a variety – for instance, we are faced with the questions of how we can decide on an HKE phonology, an HKE morphosyntax, compile an HKE dictionary, etc., and of how to locate the HKE-speaking community.

-(3) HKE: status, value, standard, autonomy and creativity?
+Module III: HKE – status, value, standard, autonomy and creativity?

 Finally, in this module topics like the degree of autonomy enjoyed by HKE will be discussed, together with the currency/functions of HKE as an ideological concept, or fiction, or as a lay term that we employ in daily conversations.
 Popular concepts like language attitudes and language identities will be explored, pertaining to the Hong Kong context.